griptape-ai/griptape/docs/griptape-framework/structures/observability.md

 ## Overview

-You can use [Observability](../../reference/griptape/observability/observability.md) context manager to send telemetry (metrics and traces) for all functions and methods annotated with the `@observable` decorator to a destination of your choice.
+The [Observability](../../reference/griptape/observability/observability.md) context manager sends telemetry (metrics and traces) for all functions and methods annotated with the `@observable` decorator to a destination of your choice.
 This is useful for monitoring and debugging your application.

 Observability is completely optional.
-You can opt in to using it by providing an `ObservabilityDriver` to the `Observability` context manager, for example:
+To opt in, provide an `ObservabilityDriver` to the `Observability` context manager, for example:

 ```python title="PYTEST_IGNORE"
 from griptape.drivers import BaseObservabilityDriver